-East Asia: With support from IACCP 2022, Prof. Ping HU and Dr. Xiaomeng HU from Renmin University of Beijing and the Cultural Psychology Division of the Chinese Psychological Society are working with Alex English (IACCP Early Career EC member; Zhejiang University) and Emma Buchtel (IACCP East Asia Regional Representative; The Education University of Hong Kong) to organize a one-day online event from 9am to 5:30pm on Sunday, July 10, 2022.
-Morning keynotes from Richard Shweder, Kaiping Peng, Jackson Lu, Emma Buchtel and Michael Bond will be followed by presentations by three young Chinese scholars and three graduate students in the afternoon, as well as a professional development session on “How to publish in top Cultural Psychology journals.”
-The online event will be free and open to all interested listeners (link publicized closer to the event).
+East Asia: With support from IACCP 2022, Prof. Ping HU and Dr. Xiaomeng HU from Renmin University of Beijing and the Cultural Psychology Division of the Chinese Psychological Society worked with Alex English (IACCP Early Career EC member; Zhejiang University) and Emma Buchtel (IACCP East Asia Regional Representative; The Education University of Hong Kong) to organize a one-day online event from 9am to 5:30pm on Sunday, July 10, 2022.
+Morning keynotes from Richard Shweder, Kaiping Peng, Jackson Lu, Emma Buchtel and Michael Bond were followed by presentations by six young Chinese scholars, Zhendong Wang, Yan Mu, Siyang Luo, Xiaopeng Ren, Tian Xie, and Michael Shengtao Qu, and eight graduate students in the afternoon, as well as a professional development session by Alex English and Yanjun Guan on “How to publish in top Cultural Psychology journals.”

 Europe: Cross-cultural psychology in practice – workshops with practitioners at University of Gdansk, Poland.
 The Culture & Psychology (C&P) School, sponsored by the International Association for Cross-Cultural Psychology (IACCP) will be partially held in person at University Gdańsk, Poland.
 The two streams: Cultural-Clinical Psychology by Yulia Chentsova-Dutton & Andrew Ryder, and Acculturation through the lens of gender: Theoretical & Empirical Models by Saba Safdar and Natasza Kosakowska-Berezecka will take place in Gdańsk and our C&P School will also host local practitioners working within the field of integration of migrants and refugees (also from Ukraine) within the region of Gdańsk.
 Our C&P School students and local practitioners will build research projects together – this will help us emphasize the importance of the applied character of cross-cultural research and the necessity of interdisciplinary collaboration.
 Our goal is also to build local capacity to carry out culturally sensitive & empowering programs and interventions fostering effective intercultural contact.